johnadewumi1/Livelab/livelabs.md

 9. Associating the blkid number with **myblock**

     - vi /etc/fstab
-    - Copy the UUID no and input in the file configuration/
+    - Copy the UUID no and input in the file configuration

     ![](images/sample15.png)
     **wq!**